 Rotate selected nodes from 0 to 360 degrees.

-Don’t worry when you edit by mistake—undo and redo commands help to easily correct recent changes.
+Don’t worry when you edit by mistake—undo and redo commands help you easily correct recent changes.

 Precisely align nodes, connectors, and annotations easily while dragging just by snapping to the nearest gridlines or objects.

 Cut, copy, paste, or duplicate selected objects within and across diagrams.